We are celebrating our 180th anniversary!

 Water, Wastewater, everywhere… Every Drop Counts!

-Delivered by Professor Kiran Tota-Maharaj and Andrew Blackhall, CEO Water Research Centre
+Delivered by Professor Kiran Tota-Maharaj, Water Resources Management and Infrastructure and Andrew Blackhall, CEO Water Research Centre.

 rau 180th anniversary logo